nut-game/nano/docs/communication.md

 ### Handler

-Each Pitaya server can register multiple handler structures, as long as they have different names.
-Each structure can have multiple methods and Pitaya will choose the right structure and methods based on the called route.
+Each nano server can register multiple handler structures, as long as they have different names.
+Each structure can have multiple methods and nano will choose the right structure and methods based on the called route.